Splash singularities for a general Oldroyd model with finite Weissenberg number: Local existence for the system in conformal-lagrangian coordinates

 \subsection{Estimate for the Conformal Lagrangian flux}

-The equation for the Conformal Lagrangian flux is given by \eqref{Conf-flux}.
-In order to prove Theorem \ref{local-existence conf-lag} we need to prove iterative bounds also for the flux.
-Here we state the Proposition but without a proof since it is exactly the same as in \cite[Proposition 5.3]{CCFGG2}.
+The equation for the conformal lagrangian flux is given by \eqref{Conf-flux}.
+In order to prove theorem \ref{local-existence conf-lag} we need iterative bounds also for the flux.
+Here we state the proposition, without the proof, since it is exactly the same as in \cite[Proposition 5.3]{CCFGG2}.